linganand-04/Thirukkural/README.md

 - [Linganand](https://github.com/linganand-04)

-## 🤝 Contributors
+## 💻 Co-developer

 - [Deepika](https://github.com/Deepikavenkatesan2005)
 - [Gopika](https://github.com/gopika200523)
 - [Kamalesh](https://github.com/kamalesh090206)

-We thank all contributors for their effort and dedication to this project. ❤️
+We thank all Co-developer for their effort and dedication to this project. ❤️

 ## 🤝 Contribution